 This architecture has two main components NameNode and DataNode.
 A single NameNode works as a master and multiple DataNodes perform the role of a slave.
 Both NameNode and DataNode are capable enough to run on entity machines.

-• DataNode is a slave node and, all data is stored on it, hence it requires more storage resources.
+DataNode is a slave node and all data are stored in it, hence it requires more storage resources.
 The DataNodes are the hardware like laptops and desktops in the distributed environment.
 And that makes Hadoop solutions cost-effective.
 Its task is to retrieve the data as and when required.

 YARN or Yet Another Resource Manager serves all processing activities by allocating resources and scheduling tasks.
 YARN allows data stored in HDFS to be processed and run by different data processing engines such as batch processing, stream processing, interactive processing, graph processing, and more.